 First, let us address the name.
 Slaughter House beach is pretty much the worst image we could imagine for a beach, conjuring up images of severed cows’ heads, blood, and wails of dying animals.
 Not images that are very relaxing and far from the paradise Maui advertises.
 Fortunately, the name comes from the past and the small Slaughterhouse that uses to sit above the Bay has long gone.
 You can rest safe knowing there are no rivers of blood or spare animal parts floating in the bay.
 If it still bothers you, you can even use the Hawaiian Name, Mokuleia Beach.

 So, what can you expect?
 Due to its proximity to the ever-popular Honolua Bay and the fact it is remote from any sort of built-up area and you can’t see it from the road makes Slaughterhouse Beach quite underused.
-The Truth is it an excellent beach.
+The Truth is, it is an excellent beach.
 The 400 ft wide sandy crescent is deep and covered in wonderful coral sand.
-It is usually quiet and quite sheltered and offers some breathtaking snorkeling, especially for the fit and adventurous snorkelers.
+It is usually quiet and quite sheltered and offers some breathtaking snorkeling, especially for fit and adventurous snorkelers.

 Things to Know about Slaughter House Beach

 Honolua Bay is one of the best Snorkelling spots in Maui due in part to the Marine Reserve, However, this reserve also covers Slaughterhouse Beach/Mokuleia Bay and this means snorkeling off the beach is excellent (see below).
-What’s more, the Beach is not blighted by the same mountain of-run that turns Honolua Brown and stinky when rains fall up in the hills.
+What’s more, the Beach is not blighted by the same mountain runoff that turns Honolua Brown and stinky when rains fall up in the hills.

-The beautiful sandy cove is also fae more suitable if one of you isn’t looking to snorkel but wants to lounge on the beach.
+The beautiful sandy cove is also far more suitable if one of you isn’t looking to snorkel but wants to lounge on the beach.
 Honolua is an awful Stoney/pebble beach that is not much fun to sunbathe on, but Slaughter House Beach is perfect.

 The Complete lack is development also gives the beach a wonderful paradise feel.
 The Bay is lined by jungle foliage and the steep sides of the bay make the beach very secluded.
 On quiet days you really can melt away into your very own tropical paradise!